seuros/action_mcp/README.md

 ### Configuration

-You can configure the session store type in your Rails configuration:
+You can configure the session store type in your Rails configuration or `config/mcp.yml`:

 ```ruby
 # config/application.rb or environment files